mayu-live/starter/README.md

 If everything worked, you should be able to visit [`https://localhost:9292/`](https://localhost:9292/)

+## Deploying on fly.io

+Create a fly app

+    fly apps create

+Update `fly.toml` with the name of your created app.

+Generate a secret key and set it:

+    fly secrets set MAYU_SECRET_KEY=securely-randomly-generated-string

+Deploy the app

+    fly deploy

 ## Contributing

 Beware that there are bugs and rough edges.